 What's New in YA - The Official YABC Blog Are you wondering what's new in YA today?
 Check out these wonderful new releases!
 Stella Cross's heart is poisoned.
 After years on the transplant waiting list, she's running out of hope that she'll ever see her eighteenth birthday.
 Then, miraculously, Stella receives the transplant she needs to survive.
 The Comic Book Collection - Newspaper and Current Periodical Reading Room (Serial and Government Publications Division, Library of Congress) The largest publicly available collection of comic books in the United States is housed in the Newspaper and Current Periodical Reading Room.
 The collection includes U.S. and foreign comic books--over 12,000 titles in all, totaling more than 140,000 issues.
 Primarily composed of the original print issues, the collection includes color microfiche of selected early comic book titles (such as Superman, More Fun, and Action Comics), bound volumes of comic books submitted by the publishers and special reprints.
 The collection is most comprehensive from the mid-1940s on; however, many titles date back to the 1930s.
 For some of the earliest modern comic books (those which began publishing in the 1930s), the collection holdings begin with the early 1940s.
 Acquisitions:

-YALSA's Teens' Top Ten *YALSA has launched the new Teen Book Finder Database, which is a one-stop shop for finding selected lists and award winners.
-Users can search this free resource by award, list name, year, author, genre and more, as well as print customizable lists.
-This new resource will replace the individual award and list web pages currently on YALSA’s site that are not searchable and that are organized only by year.
-About the Teens' Top Ten #yalsaTTT 2017 Teens' Top Ten Nominees announced!
+YALSA Award for Excellence in Nonfiction for Young Adults YALSA launched a Teen Book Finder Database, a one-stop shop for finding YALSA's selected lists and award winners.
+Search this free resource by award, list name, year, author, genre and more, as well as print customizable lists.
+This replaces the individual award and list web pages on YALSA’s site that are not searchable and that are organized only by year.